1414213/scwin2/README.md

 ```
 "$type": "Backend.StickStick, scwin",
 "Deadzone": 0.2,
+"Gradingzone": 1.0
 "IsLeftElseRight": false
 ```
-Translates thumbstick input into thumbstick input of a gamepad.&ensp;*Deadzone* sets a radius extending from its center where input is always 0.&ensp;Measured as a proportion of the thumbstick's radius.&ensp;*IsLeftElseRight* specifies whether to simulate a left or right thumbstick.
+Translates thumbstick input into thumbstick input of a gamepad.&ensp;*Deadzone* sets a radius extending from its center where input is always 0.&ensp;Measured as a proportion of the thumbstick's radius.&ensp;*Gradingzone* specifies an area measuring from the center of the thumbstick to simulate the degree of tilt of a controller's thumbstick; any input beyond this radius simulates maximum tilt of a thumbstick.&ensp;*IsLeftElseRight* specifies whether to simulate a left or right thumbstick.

 ### TriggerButton
 ```